-The Energy Efficiency Council is the only Australian Training Partner of the ‘Certified Energy Manager (CEM)’ accreditation and exam, delivered in partnership with the US Association of Energy Engineers (AEE).
+The Energy Efficiency Council is the only Australian Training Partner of the ‘Certified Energy Manager (CEM)’ certification and exam, delivered in partnership with the Association of Energy Engineers (AEE).

 The AEE Certified Professional Directory publishes the complete list of qualified Certified Energy Manager's (CEM) in Australia and across the world.